mike-yuhang-wu/mike-yuhang-wu.github.io/essays/software-engineering.md

 ## My software engineering class

-My first software engineering class is refered as ICS 314 by my college.
+My first software engineering class is referred as ICS 314 by my college.
 There are many fundamental concepts of software engineering that I learned in this class:

 * Open source software development
 * Configuration management